pkwak1/TFT-Study/README.md

 ## Avg Challenger Win Rate
 https://jovian.ai/pkwak1/riot-api-test
+Files referenced: riot-api-test.py

-This is the overall average in challenger elo: 18.32
+This is the overall average in challenger elo: 17.72

 This is the top 20 win rates in challenger elo, win rate with respect to win loss percentage as of 11/24